 Features to Look for in Customer Loyalty Programs

-- Easy enrollment – The best loyalty programs make it easy for your customers to enroll in the program multiple ways, such as during checkout or through your web site.
+- Easy enrollment – The best loyalty programs make it easy for your customers to enroll in the program in multiple ways, such as during checkout or through your website.

 - Customer-facing interface – Customers should be able to easily find out how many points they’ve earned and which rewards they can get.

 - Smooth POS integration – The most convenient loyalty programs automatically track purchases made across multiple locations and websites.